CCI-MOC/hil/docs/rest_api.md

                 - "label", the nic's label.
                 - "macaddr", the nic's mac address.
 		- "networks", a JSON object describing what networks are attached to the nic.
 The keys are channels and the values are the names of networks attached to those channels.
-	* "metadata", a list of metadata, each represented by a JSON object having the following fields
+	* "metadata", a list of metadata, each represented by a JSON object having the following fields:

 	  	- "label", the label for the metadata
 		- "value", the value of the metadata